MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BSC_Error.md

----
+﻿---
-title: Why are my Shopping and Performance Max campaigns showing the “Product offers not found” error? ms.service: msa-help ms.subservice: msa-shopping-merchant-center ms.topic: article
+title: Why are my Shopping and Performance Max campaigns showing the â€œProduct offers not foundâ€ error? ms.service: msa-help ms.subservice: msa-shopping-merchant-center ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
 ms.date: 6/18/2026
-description: Learn how you can troubleshoot the “product offers not found” error.
+description: Learn how you can troubleshoot the â€œproduct offers not foundâ€ error.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Why are my Shopping and Performance Max campaigns showing the “Product offers not found” error?
+# Why are my Shopping and Performance Max campaigns showing the â€œProduct offers not foundâ€ error?

-When there is an issue associating products from your Microsoft Merchant Center feed to your shopping and Performance Max campaigns, you may see the “product offers not found” error.
+When there is an issue associating products from your Microsoft Merchant Center feed to your shopping and Performance Max campaigns, you may see the â€œproduct offers not foundâ€ error.
 You can troubleshoot this error by checking the [store status](#store-status), [feed status](#feed-status), [product status](#product-status), and by setting [product filters](#product-filters).

 <a id="store-status"></a>